ManaFriendsmith/BrassTacksMk2/README.md

 # ABOUT

-This is a mod for Factorio blah blah blah write this later.
-It adds resources and stuff.
+This is a mod for Factorio which adds zinc, brass, and related production chains.

+Features include:

+- Recipes and intermediate products that integrate deeply with the vanilla crafting tree: brass is NOT a niche side resource added to a handful of random recipes, but a core part of your production
+- Multiple difficulty settings
+- Compatibility with Space Age and many planet mods

+See the factorio mod portal description (modportal.md) for more details.

 # DEPENDENCIES